Forests provide a range of valuable services—from clean air to beautiful wood products—but none are so fun to make use of as forest foods!

-Elderberries are both highly medicinal and nutritious.
+Unripe elderberries are poisonous.
+Raw berries can cause nausea and other gastro-intestinal upset.
+But cooked, ripe elderberries are perfectly edible when prepared properly.
 Elder flowers are harvested in spring when most of the flowers are open and others are budding.
 Elder berries can be harvested in late summer to early fall.
 Wait until shiny blue-black berries look powdery.

-Salal is located throughout the Pacific Northwest in coniferous forests.
+Salal is found throughout the Pacific Northwest in coniferous forests.
 Salal is an evergreen that creeps into an erect shrub with hairy branching stems and dark, thick, leathery leaves.

 Baldhip rose is located in the moist, shaded understory of Northwest forests in mountainous and riparian areas within eastern and southern exposures.
 It is a spindly deciduous shrub with brittle weak straight spines.
 Its leaves are alternate and compound, with an odd number of double-toothed leaflets.
 Its flowers are pink, single, small, and have 5 petals, and pink-rose in color during May and June.
 Its fruits are orange to scarlet pear-shaped hips.